 If you or someone you know is experiencing these symptoms during or after exposure to gasoline, see a doctor immediately as you may be experiences signs of carbon monoxide poisoning.

 If a gas leak happens, it is important to know the ways to protect yourself and those around you.
 The most important thing to do in the presence of a gas leak is to cover your nose and mouth and evacuate the area immediately.
 If a gas leak occurs in your home, ventilate the area, and contact the authorities.

 Gas leaks can be very frightening when it happens, as it is intangible.
 Being able to recognize the signs of injury as a result of a gas leak is vital to ensuring you receive the proper treatment necessary.
 If you or a loved one has recently endured an injury during a gas leak because of someone else’s negligence, you may be entitled to some compensation.
 Here at Spiros Law, P.C., we fight to get you the most amount of compensation to recover any physical or emotional damages you may have suffered.
-Instead of dealing with insurance companies and medical bills, hire an attorney to represent your best needs during every step of the process, and give yourself the proper stress-free time to heal fully.
+Instead of dealing with insurance companies and medical bills, hire an experienced attorney to represent your best needs during every step of the process, and give yourself the proper stress-free time to heal fully.
 Contact us today at (217) 443-4343 to schedule your free consultation to discuss the details of your case today.

 Categories: Wrongful Death